Congruences of Eisenstein series of level $\Gamma_1(N)$ via Dieudonn\'e theory of formal groups

+Katz's theorem gives an upper bound of the $p$-adic valuation of $E_{2k}-1$.
+The theorem of Clausen and Von Staudt on Bernoulli numbers then implies $E_{2k}$ does realize the congruence of modular forms of level $1$ and weight $2k$ predicted by that of the $\Zpx$-representation $\Zp^{\otimes 2k}$.
+The first goal of this paper is to adapt Katz's method to study congruences between modular forms in

-where $\chi:\znx\to \Cx$ is a primitive Dirichlet character of conductor $N$.
-The strategy is to study a $p$-adic version of this problem and then assemble the congruence at each prime.
-As we will be working integrally and $p$-adically, it is necessary to specify meaning of level structures.
-Let $\Mell(\mu_N)$ be a stack over $\Z$ whose $R$ points are:
+and the constant function $1$, where $\chi\colon\znx\to \Cx$ is a primitive Dirichlet character of conductor $N$.
+By the $q$-expansion principle, such a modular form cannot be a cusp form and thus must have an Eisenstein series as a summand.
+Our strategy is to study a $p$-adic version of this problem and then assemble the congruences at each prime.
+As we will be working integrally and $p$-adically, it is necessary to specify the meanings of level structures.
+Let $\Mell(\mu_N)$ be the stack over $\Z$ whose $R$ points are: